ChinmayParanjape/Credit-Amount-Prediction/README.md

 # Credit-Amount-Prediction
-## Objective of the problem: The objective of the problem is to predict the values of credit_amount variable as per serial number variable.
+## The objective of the problem is to predict the values of credit_amount variable as per serial number variable.
 Please view the sample submissions file for better understanding.
 The solution must be presented in the form of a csv with predicted values of the response variable credit_amount.

 # Data Information.
 The data given is of credit records of individuals with certain attributes.
 Please go through following to understand the variables involved: